jlcodingprojects/ImLang/README.md

 # ImmortalLang
-My goal is to create my own programming language, parser, and compiler
+My goal is to create my own programming language.

+Currently the tokeniser, parser, and compiler are all functional.
+However many features of a proper programming language are yet to be implemented.

+It only supports int32 datatype, and doesnt have any memory allocation features.
+The next features to be implemented will be memory allocation and extra datatypes